SparkyTruck/deepmd-jax/README.md

 trajectory = sim.run(100000)           # Run for 100,000 steps
 ```

+Again, check the `Simulate` class for possible additional arguments.

 ### Precision Settings

 By default, single precision (`float32`) is used for both training and simulation, which I find to be generally sufficient.
 However, if you need double precision, enable it at the **beginning** of your script with: